 Use Hawk Joe’ss effect to re-summon Raikiri, use Raikiri to destroy another one of your opponent’s cards

-NOTE: If you run Harpies’ Hunting Ground, you can also do this combo with Simoon + Black Whirlwind.
+NOTE: If you run Harpies’ Hunting Ground or Peak Performance, you can also do this combo with Simoon + Black Whirlwind.
 Use one Black Whirlwind search on Blackwing - Bora the Spear and one on Steam.
 After that the combo plays out the same.

 Steam Combo: Steam + 2 Bora/Kris

 - Normal Summon Blackwing - Steam the Cloak and special summon the two Boras/Kris